rwpalmer/tzLib/doc/tzLib_Reference.md

 Syntax:
 *	tzLib.setLocalTime();

-Return: int
+Return: int (EXIT_SUCCESS / EXIT_FAILURE)
-*	Values: EXIT_SUCCESS / EXIT_FAILURE
 *	Return values reflect success or failure of the HTTP query and JSON parsing only.
 	*	In the FAILURE case, local time would be set based on EEPROM data that could not be validated via the HTTP query.
-	*	In typial usage, a developer might want to display an error message in the FAILURE scenario.
-Such a message can be obtained with tzLib.getHttpStatusMsg().
+	*	This method also logs a status message to static memory, for developer troubleshooting, and/or logging.
+This status message can be obtained using the tzLib.getHttpStatus() method;

 ### tzLib.maintainLocalTime() -----------------------------------------------------------

 Function and Usage:
 *	Automatically adjusts local time settings to or from DST when Time.now() >= the DST transition time stored in EEPROM.
 *	Automatically refreshes the data in EEPROM based on a refresh timer.